Lakshman76/Banking_Application/README.md

 # Banking_Application

-This repository contains a banking application that allows users to perform various banking operations such as depositing money, withdrawing money, and checking account balances.
+This repository contains a banking application that allows users to perform various banking operations such as depositing money, withdrawing money, and checking account balances and before doing this user had to signup first then signin.

 ## Features